ProgrammerAL/Presentations-2024/beer-city-code/managed-identities/presentation.md

 # Managed Identities

-- Identity object you assign permissions to
-  - A type of Service Principal
+- Abstraction over a Service Principal
 - Only works for Azure Managed Services
   - You don't see Client Secret
-- An account assigned to services

 ---